GraphBLAS/LAGraph/src/benchmark/README.md

     you will see 6 runs per matrix on stderr.
 The default "black box" GAP benchmark results are the "parent only pushpull" results; the other results are for different problems (such as level-only, or parent+level), or with a different algorithm that is typically non-optimal (pushonly).
-However, the pushonly BFS for the GAP-road graph is typically faster than the pushpull method, since the heuristic for push vs pull always selects the pull phase.
+However, a pushonly BFS for the GAP-road graph is typically faster than the pushpull method, since the heuristic for push vs pull always selects the pull phase.